larastan/larastan/UPGRADE.md

 `0.7.11` adds support for Laravel 8 model factory return types and methods.
 But there is one step you need to do before taking advantage of this.

-Because `Factory` class is markes as generic now, you need to also specify this in your model factories.
+Because `Factory` class is marked as generic now, you need to also specify this in your model factories.

 So for example if you have `UserFactory` class, the following change needs to be made:
 ```php